FanaticPythoner/PythonAdvancedHTTPReverseShell/README.md

 ### Upload ###

-Command to upload a file on the server on the client working directory via HTTP request.
+Command to upload a file on the Attacker Side to the Victim Side current shell working directory.
 The syntax is :
 - upload::{FILE_TO_UPLOAD_PATH}

 #### Example: